cncf/mentoring/README.md

 -	Recommended Skills: Golang, Microsoft Azure
 -	Mentor(s): Yong Tang (@yongtang)

+### Add annotations to Storyscript

+> [Storyscript](https://github.com/storyscript), by [Asyncy](https://asyncy.com) an open-source microservice choreography platform, is a language for stringing microservices together on Kubernetes.
+Asyncy is a CNCF/LF member.

+A way to describe expectations on data, similarly to what happens in some languages.
+This can be a powerful feature and below I am providing some example for context.
+See [storyscript/storyscript#390](https://github.com/storyscript/storyscript/issues/390) for full details.

+### Add OpenFaaS support to Asyncy Engine

+> [Asyncy](https://asyncy.com) an open-source microservice choreography platform, is a language for stringing microservices together on Kubernetes.
+Asyncy is a CNCF/LF member.

+Asynsy strings together microservices but also serverless.
+Adding support for OpenFaaS would be a fantastic addition to the platform.

+### Add KNative support to Asyncy Engine

+> [Asyncy](https://asyncy.com) an open-source microservice choreography platform, is a language for stringing microservices together on Kubernetes.
+Asyncy is a CNCF/LF member.

+Asynsy strings together microservices but also serverless.
+Adding support for KNative would be a fantastic addition to the platform.

+### Create VSCode plugin for Storyscript

+> [Storyscript](https://github.com/storyscript), by [Asyncy](https://asyncy.com) an open-source microservice choreography platform, is a language for stringing microservices together on Kubernetes.
+Asyncy is a CNCF/LF member.

+A VSCode plugin would help with service discovery, documentation, support and help while developers write stories.
+Other IDE plugins may be tasks as well.

 ### TiKV

 TiKV is an open-source distributed transactional Key-Value database. [https://tikv.org](https://tikv.org).